Gucci-Man/Twitter-Clone/README.md

 ## Created by Adel Ngo

+### Description

-### This is a Twitter clone project called Warbler.
+This is a Twitter clone project called Warbler.
 Built with Python and Flask using data from a local database with PostgreSQL.

 #### Welcome Page:
 ![Alt text](image-2.png)